yukisato/blog/docs/_drafts/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

 - docker-compose.yml
 - Dockefile

-`docker-compose.yml` is a main setting file that lists what and how containers work together.
+`docker-compose.yml` is the main setting file that lists what and how containers work together.

-`Dockerfile` is an IaaC(Infrastructure as a Code) file that lists how docker image is built.
+`Dockerfile` is an IaaC(Infrastructure as a Code) file that lists how a docker image is built.

 ## Create a base config file